 There is lots to explore from our peaceful country spot close to Mahone Bay Nova Scotia.
-The colourful, charming seaside towns of Mahone Bay, Chester and Lunenburg, a UNESCO World Heritage Site, are all just a quick drive away, each has their own distinct character and fascinating history to share.
+The colourful, charming historic seaside towns of Mahone Bay, Chester and Lunenburg, a UNESCO World Heritage Site, are all just a quick drive away, each has their own distinct character and fascinating history to share.

 At River Ridge Lodge you are close to the best that Mahone Bay and the South Shore Nova Scotia have to offer, whether you feel like relaxing, shopping, dining, sightseeing, exploring the amazing beaches or the history.
 Feeling active, there are lots of adventures to choose from: sailing, kayaking, fishing, cycling, hiking and many more.
 There is something to do for all ages.

 Below we have put together a selection of our tried and tested, favourite and highly recommended activities to inspire you.
-We will gladly help you plan your itinerary and tailor it to your needs and time available.
+We will gladly help plan your day trip excursion and tailor it to your needs and time available.
 We love sharing our in-depth knowledge of the area.
 Also, check out some of our suggested day-trip itineraries.

 You can access the beautiful Dynamite Trail through a trail behind the barn of the lodge.
 Enjoy the complimentary guest bikes to bike 9km to Mahone Bay along bays and lakes.